MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/printmanagement/Add-Printer.md

 ```

 ### -DeviceURL
-Specifies a URL for the directed discovery of a Web Services on Devices (WSD) printer to add to the specified computer.s
+Specifies a URL for the directed discovery of a Web Services on Devices (WSD) printer to add to the specified computers.

 ```yaml
 Type: String